 The Palm Theatre is proud to present the Metropolitan Opera and London’s National Theatre's high definition transmissions of select performances.

-By balancing theatre access for the students and teachers with community group users and the Palm Presents Series, use of this community treasure is cleverly maximized.
+By balancing theatre access for the students and teachers with community group users and the Live at the Palm Series, use of this community treasure is cleverly maximized.
 Often theatres sit empty, particularly during the weekday hours, until a weekend event occurs.
 Not so at the Palm!
 Educational uses include: band and choral concerts, renowned speakers, films, science fairs, poetry readings, and student presentations, to name a few.
 The R-1 School District also provides drama programs, at no fees to participate, so all students have access to perform on the Johnson Stage at the Palm!